exercism/javascript/docs/FUNCTIONS.md

 JavaScript functions allow you to pass arguments when they are called.
 Arguments are always [passed by value](https://dev.to/xpbytes/javascript-ruby-and-c-are-not-call-by-reference-23f7).
 In other words, if a function reassigns a parameter inside the function, the value won't change outside the function.
 That doesn't mean that passed-in objects cannot be mutated.

+> [!TIP]
-> 💡 When an object is passed in, the reference to that object is passed in by value.
+> When an object is passed in, the reference to that object is passed in by value.
 This makes it _seem_ like passing in objects are handled differently, but that's not the case.

 An example of a function that takes two arguments and multiplies them is: